MainulDip/LinuxEveryday/LinuxServer-001.md

 * Using `chkconfig` to set automatic package start in different run level

-`chkconfig package-name on` - will set auto start value to a package on different run levels (2,3,4,5 on)
+`chkconfig package-name on` - will set auto start value to a package on different run levels (2,3,4,5 on).

 `chkconfig --level 3 package-name on` - will set auto start a run level 3 `chkconfig --list package-name` - list status of the package name